korlibs-archive/docs-old.korge.org/klock/index.md

 ### measureTimeWithResult

-This function is inline and allocation-free, and can be used for expensive computations as well as for asynchronous blocks:
+This function is inline but it allocates a TimedResult instance, so it is not suitable for critical places, but allows to return a result along the time:

 ```kotlin
 val timedResult: TimedResult<String> = measureTimeWithResult {